Sharing is caring!

 Should You Stay at the TWA Hotel?

-I highly, highly recommend a night at the TWA Hotel.
-If you’re flying out of JFK, stay there the night before and you will feel like you are starting your vacation one day early.
+I highly, highly recommend spending a night here.
+If you’re flying out of JFK or have a layover, stay there the night before and you will feel like you are starting your vacation one day early.

 Or, as my friends and I did, if you’re a local New Yorker, arrange a staycation there.
 A night at the TWA Hotel really does make you feel like you’ve gone on a mini getaway in both time and place.